Tiger Woods To Go Head To Head With Rory McIlroy, Jason Day And Hideki Matsuyama In GOLFTV's "The Challenge: Japan Skins"

 Promising a new global moment for golf, fans around the world can watch the inaugural event live and on demand for free* exclusively on Discovery's GOLFTV, the new digital home of golf for the global fan community, by registering for the service.
 The Challenge: Japan Skins will be produced in Japanese and English, and covered by a stellar lineup of leading presenters, commentators and on-course reporters.

-In the U.S., The Challenge: Japan Skins can be viewed live on Golf Channel starting at 11 p.m.
-EDT/8 p.m.
+In the U.S., The Challenge: Japan Skins can be viewed live on Golf Channel starting at 12 a.m.
+EDT on October 21/9 p.m.
 PDT on October 20.

 The Challenge and the ZOZO CHAMPIONSHIP brings Tiger Woods back to Japan for the first time in more than 13 years.
 It is also the first televised exhibition match of Rory McIlroy, Jason Day and Hideki Matsuyama's careers.